 Lassi – India

-Similar to smoothies, but better, in my opinion.
-It’s a healthy drink that cools you down in the hot weather.
 Unlike many other drinks, the Salt Lassi is great for the digestion (something you want in the land of spicy curries).

-Lassi is made from buttermilk, which makes the whole drink taste completely different.
-It’s a healthier option than milk, containing tons of good bacterias that strengthens the immune system.
+It’s a healthier option than milk, containing tons of good bacteria that strengthens the immune system.

 Health benefits aside, I could drink Lassi all day long..!